bendqh1/bash/backup/secured_mysqldump_backup.md

-Here is an example fo a secured mysqldump backup to home directory operation:
+Here is an example for a secured mysqldump backup to home directory.

 ## Background directives